By Terry Trucco

 As I left I decided my favorite amenity was the all details that kept me entertained as I toured the hotel.
 The best?
 Hard to choose, but I’ll vote for the leather drawer pulls that evoke luggage handles.
 But the fanciful flowers in the lobby – big, dramatic and different each time I’ve visited the hotel – are a close second.

 Food and drink: Breakfast, lunch and dinner are served in the Wayfarer, a chic seafood restaurant with curvaceous banquettes and stylish but pricey offerings that opens off the lobby.
-The views through the windows of Sixth Avenue can be enjoyable.
+Expect eye-catching street scene views through the restaurant’s enormous windows.